misiektoja/spotify_monitor/docs/quick-start.md

 Docker Desktop examples use `${PWD}` in macOS shells and Windows PowerShell.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.

 The wizard asks for one Spotify target, recommends Firefox-based `sp_dc` import and lets you choose email alerts, webhook alerts or both.
-On macOS and Linux it offers Chrome, Brave and Chromium as a separate authentication path.
+On macOS and Linux it offers Chrome, Brave and Chromium as a separate cookie import path.
 If the optional `pycookiecheat` package is missing, setup can install it into the active Python environment before continuing.

+The wizard detects PyPI, downloaded-script, Docker and Docker Compose installations then prints matching commands.
+Local commands reuse the active Python executable.
+Config and dotenv paths are quoted for the active operating system.

 It writes regular settings to `spotify_monitor.conf` while private values go only to `.env`.

-It also detects whether you use PyPI, the downloaded script or Docker then shows commands that match your installation.
-Local next-step commands use the current Python interpreter and quote paths for the active operating system.
+After authentication is saved the wizard checks whether the configured Spotify account follows the target.
+It offers to follow only when needed and changes the account only after explicit confirmation.

+For a local installation, the easiest login method is automatic Firefox import.
+For Docker or Docker Compose, you will normally enter the `sp_dc` Spotify login cookie manually.
+The [manual extraction steps](configuration.md#manual-cookie-extraction) explain exactly where to find it.

 When the discovered configuration contains a persisted `TARGET_USER_URI_ID`, running Spotify Monitor without a positional target starts that saved target.
 If no target has been saved, no-argument startup shows the quick-start guidance and offers the setup wizard in an interactive terminal.

 For a local PyPI or downloaded-script installation, Firefox browser import remains the recommended authentication path and the default setup choice.
 For Docker and Docker Compose, manual `sp_dc` entry is recommended because the default container cannot access an unmounted host browser profile.
 If the selected dotenv file already contains a non-placeholder `SP_DC_COOKIE`, container setup offers to retain it as the default choice.

+<a id="before-you-start"></a>
+## Before you start

+Spotify only shows a person's listening activity when both of these conditions are met:

+1. The Spotify account used by Spotify Monitor follows the person you want to monitor.
+2. That person has enabled listening activity sharing in Spotify.

+The setup wizard (`spotify_monitor --setup`) checks whether the configured Spotify account follows the target.
+It offers to follow only when needed and changes the account only after explicit confirmation.
+If you want to do it manually, open the person's profile in the Spotify desktop or mobile app then use **Share** > **Copy link to profile**.
+You can paste the complete profile link into the setup wizard.
+You do not need to extract the user ID yourself.
+See [Following the Monitored User](configuration.md#following-the-monitored-user).

 <a id="not-sure-which-command-you-need"></a>
 ## Not sure which command you need?